 Before making a decision about the care that your loved one needs, be sure to explore your options.
 Evaluate and then review those options in regard to location, size of the facility, quality of the staff, and the services available.
 Once you have explored your options, you will be in a better position to know what kind of care your loved one truly needs.

 Long term care can be a substantial expense, to say the least.
 You will likely need Medicaid planning to help cover the cost of a nursing home.
 Without planning, you and your family stand to lose most, if not all, of your assets, paying nursing home bills.
 Talk to your children so they understand that you want to plan forward and not have excessive nursing home bills.
-Contact our office today for help planning for the costs of long term care.
+Contact our office today for help planning for the costs of long term and/or nursing home care.